 Q: How do I contact a member of the committee for SUSAC?

-A: For the quickest response, we encourage you to use the facebook page, alternatively use the society email address (firstname.lastname@example.org).
+A: For the quickest response, we encourage you to use the Facebook page or message one of our committee members on Facebook, alternatively use the society email address (firstname.lastname@example.org).
 When emailing, please include a subject title e.g. training enquiry, price enquiry, membership enquiry.
 This helps us to work out which member of the committee the email would be most relevant to.

 Q: What time does training occur?

 A: Training occurs at various different times and venues.
-Please consult the training timetable which is found on the society facebook page.
-As a rule of thumb, training during the week will occur after 6pm on Monday nights.
+Most organisation is through Facebook or email.
+As a rule of thumb, training during the week will occur after 6pm on Monday nights, and on weekends.

 Q: Where is the Wales National Pool/SUSAC Kit room?

 A: Starting from the entrance to Fulton House, the best route to take is straight to the mini round-about located close to Halls of Residence.
 Turn left here and follow the main road passing Singleton Hospital on your right.
 Cross Sketty Lane at the main junction and you have arrived at the pool (approx. 5 mins walk).
-For the SUSAC kit room, follow the black line on the map, slightly past the pool and down a short, steep hill.
+For the SUSAC kit room, walk slightly past the pool (to the right of the main entrance) and down a short, steep hill.

 Q: What are the costs of joining, training and fun diving with SUSAC?